jonathanhirz/walkeyhittey/README.md

 * basic physics / collision response
 * anything that moves and has a collider goes through this sim (player, enemies, etc)

+# NOTES

+* layers for tilemap - collision has it's own layer. anything there is collidable.
+Objects has it's own layer (doors, warp, etc.).
+Based on the TileID of what is placed there (kind of hard coded...), react a certain way.
+* tile animation - set up animated tiles in a row in the tileset (separate from others). run a script through update that checks for certain TileID, updates it to the next one, loops.